Webinar Series Schedule

 Judith Matz, LCSW has worked in the field of eating problems and weight concerns for over 30 years.
 She received her Master’s degree from University of Michigan and completed a post-graduate fellowship at Michael Reese Hospital where she trained in the treatment of eating disorders.
 Judith is co-author of Beyond a Shadow of a Diet: The Comprehensive Guide to Treating Binge Eating Disorder, Compulsive Eating, and Emotional Overeating (2nd edition, 2014) and The Diet Survivors Handbook: 60 Lessons in Eating, Acceptance and Self-Care (2006), and author of the children’s book Amanda’s Big Dream.
 Judith has a private practice in Skokie, IL, and is dedicated to helping people end the preoccupation with food and weight and to fighting weight stigma.

 Dr. Lisa Erlanger is a Clinical Professor of Family Medicine at the University of Washington School of Medicine and a physician at UW Hall Health Primary Care Clinic and at Opal Food and Body.
-She believes all patients deserve compassionate, weight neutral, trauma-informed, and affirming medical care.
-She is a Body Trust Provider in Training through Be Nourished in Portland, OR.
+She is a Certified Body Trust® provider, and believes all patients deserve compassionate, weight neutral, trauma-informed, and affirming medical care.
 When she is not practicing medicine, Dr. Erlanger is sharing meals with friends and family, reading great fiction, or exploring Seattle dog parks.

 October 14, 1 pm CST

 A Guide to the Guys: Treating Men with Eating Disorders